 Countesswells Sports Field plays host to many community and external groups, including schools in Aberdeen and Aberdeenshire who are invited to cross country and athletics events.

 Each year, our Schoolhill campus in the city centre welcomes many children and teachers across the country who attend science events, lectures, swimming lessons, language workshops, debating competitions and more.
-In addition to these events Robert Gordon’s College also provides support for local pupils for Oxbridge University applications and is an open centre for B.M.A.T examinations.
+In addition to these events Robert Gordon’s College also provides support for local pupils for Oxbridge university applications and is an open test centre for B.M.A.T and other university admissions examinations.

 Many of our teachers are recognised by their subject professional bodies and as such are involved in teaching others outwith our school.
 For example our Head of Physics is Chair of the Institute of Physics in Scotland and several teachers share ideas and deliver teacher CPD sessions both locally and nationally.